"ABLE account" means an Achieving a Better Life Experience Act of 2014 account under section 529A of the Internal Revenue Code.

 "Interested person" includes:

-(i) the ward, protected person, or respondent;
+(i) the adult subject to guardianship or conservatorship, ward, protected person, or respondent;

 (ii) a nominated guardian or conservator, or the duly appointed guardian or conservator;